This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In the meantime, soak the sea cucumbers overnight in a clean pot that is completely free of oil.
-The next day, bring a big pot of water to boil.
-Turn the heat off and put the sea cucumbers in.
-Cover the pot and let stand for a few hours until the water is cool.
+• Meanwhile, soak the sea cucumbers overnight in a clean, oil-free pot.
+The next day, bring a large pot of water to a boil.
+Turn off the heat and add the sea cucumbers.
+Cover the pot and let them sit until the water cools.
+Repeat this process 3-4 times until the sea cucumbers are relatively soft.
+At this point, clean each sea cucumber as shown in the pictures.

-- Bring a pot of water, preferably in a stainless steel pot, to boil.
-Add the ginger, scallions, and sea cucumbers to cook on low heat until they are soft enough for cooking.
+• Bring a pot of water to a boil, preferably in a stainless steel pot.
+Add the ginger, scallions, and sea cucumbers, and cook on low heat until the sea cucumbers are soft enough for further preparation.

-- While you're prepping the dried ingredients, you can make the Supreme Chicken Stock.
-Bring the water to boil in a deep stock pot.
-Add the chicken, ribs, and ham and bring to boil.
-Then lower the heat and keep boiling and simmering for 8 hours until all the meat falls off the bones and the stock reaches an extremely flavorful taste.
-Discard the residue and save the stock.
-You can keep the stock in the fridge.
+• While preparing the dried ingredients, make the Supreme Chicken Stock.
+Bring water to a boil in a deep stock pot.
+Add the chicken, ribs, and ham, and return to a boil.
+Lower the heat and simmer for 8 hours, until the meat falls off the bones and the stock is very flavorful.
+Discard the solids and save the stock.
+You can keep it in the fridge.

-- When you're ready to cook, use a smaller stock pot and add about 3-4 cups of the Supreme Chicken Stock, abalone, sea cucumbers, and scallops and bring to boil.
-Turn down to low heat and let simmer for 10 to 12 hours until the abalone become tender/soft (not rubbery) and absorb the essence and flavor of the stock.
+• When you're ready to cook, use a smaller stock pot and add 3-4 cups of Supreme Chicken Stock, along with the abalone, sea cucumbers, and scallops.
+Bring to a boil, then reduce to low heat and simmer for 10 to 12 hours, until the abalone is tender and absorbs the flavors of the stock.

-- To check for doneness, use a chopstick to poke through to get a feel.
-As the sea cucumbers cook faster than the abalone, check the texture of the sea cucumbers often.
-As soon as the sea cucumbers become soft and jiggly, remove from the pot and set aside.
-Add them back and reheat right before serving.
-DO NOT overcook the sea cucumbers, as they will dissolve into gel-like texture.
+• To check for doneness, use a chopstick to poke the ingredients.
+Since sea cucumbers cook faster than abalone, check their texture often.
+Once the sea cucumbers are soft and jiggly, remove them from the pot and set aside.
+Add them back and reheat just before serving.
+Do not overcook the sea cucumbers, as they will turn into a gel-like texture.

-- To serve, quickly blanch the broccoli florets with boiling water.
+• To serve, quickly blanch the broccoli florets in boiling water.
 Drain and set aside.
-Use some of the soup base and thicken with a little bit of corn starch mixed with water.
-Arrange the abalone, sea cucumbers, broccoli florets and on a serving plate, drizzle the thickened sauce on top of the dish.
+Use some of the soup base and thicken it with a bit of cornstarch mixed with water.
+Arrange the abalone, sea cucumbers, and broccoli on a serving plate, then drizzle the thickened sauce on top.
 Serve immediately.

 Notes